markNZed/processism-react-three/storyboard.md

 A relation isn’t an entity itself.
 Instead, it’s how we describe the structure of interactions within a system.
 It captures the history of past events between the two entities and holds the potential for future interactions.
 For example, if these entities were two people, this relation might represent their shared experiences, conversations, or even the subtle, unspoken understanding between them.

+Relations act as the threads weaving the fabric of reality, connecting entities in meaningful ways.
 In processism, entities do not exist in isolation.
 Their relationships with other entities define who or what they are.
 The patterns and processes that shape everything around us are understood through the lens of these relations.

 As we move forward, we’ll explore how these relations are not fixed but constantly changing as new events unfold.